-Chad geography is all about the topographical details of Chad.
-Geography of Chad mainly consists of the land area covered by the respective regions of Chad.
-Chad geography also includes the vegetation and climate along with the texture of the soil of Chad.
-Chad is actually situated in the central African region and its neighbors are Libya, Nigeria and Sudan.
+Chad’s geography is all about the topographical details Chad.
+The geography of Chad mainly consists of the land area covered by the respective regions of Chad.
+Chad’s geography also includes the vegetation and climate along with the texture of the soil in Chad.
+Chad is actually situated in the central African region and its neighbors are Libya, Nigeria, and Sudan.
 It covers a total land area of about 1,284,000 square kilometers.
 The width of Chad is almost 800 kilometers.
 It is a moderately large country where a large number of ethnic populations exist together.
-The capital of Chad is N’Djamena, which is situated in the northern side close to the Atlantic Ocean.
+The capital of Chad is N’Djamena, which is situated on the northern side close to the Atlantic Ocean.
 It has a total land area of about 1,100 kilometers.
 One of the major cities of Chad, known as Abeche covers a land area of about 2,650 kilometers.
-The regions around the river Chad has a fertile kind of soil ideally suited for irrigation and cultivation.
+The regions around the River Chad have a fertile kind of soil ideally suited for irrigation and cultivation.

 Important Geographical Facts of Chad

-Chad has a tropical kind of a climate starting from the northern most regions to the southern tip.
+Chad has a tropical kind of climate starting from the northernmost regions to the southern tip.
 The tropical climate of Chad is dry in nature.
-There are large variations within the climate of this country.
-In the central regions of Chad there exists dry as well as rainy seasons.
+There are large variations in the climate of this country.
+In the central regions of Chad, there exists dry as well as rainy seasons.
 Sahara regions are prevalently dry and the annual rainfall in this region occurs less than 3 centimeters.
 The desert region has scanty vegetation full of shrubs and cactus plants.
-The Sahelian region has a transitional kind of a climate where the desert of kind vegetation is found in the northern regions of Saheli.
-The central portion experiences more rainy seasons than any where else in the region of Saheli.
-The region of Soudania is very humid and an average rainfall about 750 to 1,250 millimeters occurs there.
+The Sahelian region has a transitional kind of climate where the desert of kind vegetation is found in the northern regions of Saheli.
+The central portion experiences more rainy seasons than anywhere else in the region of Saheli.
+The region of Soudania is very humid and an average rainfall of about 750 to 1,250 millimeters occurs there.